-Still unsure whether this is the right career for you?
-Check out some of the convincing reasons why you should become a Data Analyst.
+Is this the right career for you?
+Check out some convincing reasons why you should become a Data Analyst.

 3. Duties Of A Data Analyst

-Several businesses need a data analyst to provide them with valuable insights into trends and competition within industries.
-Their skills and expertise greatly help businesses to reduce overall costs and stay competitive and profitable.
+Several businesses need a data analyst to provide valuable insights into industry trends and competition.
+Their skills and expertise greatly help companies to reduce overall costs and stay competitive and profitable.

-The exact tasks and responsibilities of these professionals vary based on the business unit in which they work:
+The same tasks and responsibilities of these professionals vary based on the business unit in which they work:

-When working as part of the strategy team, they explore new market opportunities for the determination of expansion options.
+Working as part of the strategy team, they explore new market opportunities to determine expansion options.

 In the marketing sector, they define a new audience, develop marketing strategies based on the data insights, and compare the performance of marketing campaigns of different businesses.

-In a product team, they use data to form decisions concerning product design.
+A product team uses data to form decisions concerning product design.
 Or they may work with a marketing team to help.